gnawex/gnawex/docs/src/flowchart/trading.md

   C --> NewBid[Bid: 200SB x 0 TSR]
 ```

-### Expiration

-Transactions automatically expire 5 minutes after you've gone offline.
-The justification for this is that the involved parties must be active to ensure swift fulfillment.

 ## The transaction flow

 Both flows of buy and sell are identical.